sop/cygwin-util/README.md

 *(#! shebang)* of your choice.
 Double-click a file from Windows explorer to have it executed in Cygwin shell.

-You can also drag and drop a file to you `.sh` script.
+You can also drag and drop a file to your `.sh` script.
 Path of the dropped file is automatically translated to Cygwin path and passed to your script as a first argument.